gabops/ansible-role-packages-os/README.md

   This means that a package defined in package_os will overwrite any definition in any of the other variables.
 As the idea of package_os is to be defined normally in a playbook, makes sense to give more priority to it.

-- The the dictionaries `packages_os`, `packages_os_common` and `packages_os_group` use the same format.

-- The group `all` defines packages for all the hosts no matter the distro.
-Bare in mind that the name of the packages must be the same across the hosts (distros) you are provisioning and for that reason you have the per distro grouping.

-- The dictionary `packages_os_host` does not support anything other than just a list of packages.
-This variable is used for applying packages to an specific host, so, does not make sense to group packages per distro/all.

 License
 -------